Originalil/EternalSigmas/Rules.md

 ex. replay mod for unintended uses [i.e tracking players]
 ### 3i.
 Power-Abuse | 3d ban |
 Using a given trusted power by the owner for benefitting themselves or teammates, or harming other players.
+### 3j.
+Corruption | [Judged] |
+If the server owner witnesses another player breaking a rule (e.g., GiftedBasicBee1 is exploiting) and chooses to overlook it, this is considered corruption.
+If this occurs multiple times, the server owner may be replaced, with the agreement of all parties involved.

+> [Other info]
+> Just because someone decides to do something harmful to you, and you respond by doing the same or something else that breaks the rules, it doesn’t justify the behavior.
+Two wrongs don’t make a right, and everyone is responsible for their own actions.